 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-One of the most important skills in being an EFL teacher is something that is not really related to teaching.
+One of the most important skills in being an English as a foreign language (EFL) teacher is something that is not really related to teaching.
 It’s something that can be done by any EFL teacher in any classroom and is highly appreciated by our EFL students, yet it is something that is commonly found by EFL teachers to be quite difficult.